The Special Educational Needs Team

 Every term the progress of all pupils is monitored closely.
 Using assessments we monitor children's progress.
 Any child may have additional educational needs at some point during his/her school time in school, using regular assessments we can monitor children's progress.

 If a pupil requires support that is additional to, or different from the quality first teaching that takes place in the classroom, provision will be made for them to have 1:1 or small group support to help them to close gaps in their learning.
 Staff are also committed to providing personalised and targeted provision by accessing support from outside agencies.
-Children who have further support or take part in interventions will be closely monitored by the SENCo, SEN TA and Inclusion TA.
+Children who have further support or take part in interventions will be closely monitored.

 What should I do as a parent with concerns?